PygmalionOfCyprus/cmo-db-requests/README.md

 # CMO DB Development (Public)
-Welcome to the public issue tracker for *Command: Modern Operations*.
+Welcome to the public request/issue tracker for the *Command: Modern Operations* database.

 This is an issue-only repository intended to replace the old "DB Request Threads" on the Matrix Games Forums.

-You can read more about why we opted to move to GitHub in [this post]().
+You can read more about why we opted to move to GitHub in [this post](https://www.matrixgames.com/forums/tm.asp?m=5144985).

 ## What Is This, And How Does It Work?
-Anyone wishing for changes to the DB -- unit additions, updates to existing units, bug fixes, etc. -- can post their request here, where it will be triaged, sorted, and (eventually) handled by members of the DB team.
+Anyone wishing for changes to the DB can post their request here.

 Please note **this is one of two trackers used by the DB team**.
 (The other is private/internal.)
 Moreover, **handling tickets is only one part of our DB workflow**.
 Dev activity on this tracker will wax and wane as priorities shift; tickets will often be handled out-of-order in support of larger objectives.